gSchool/glearn-cli/app/cmd/embeds/walkthrough/01-example-unit/00-hello-world.md

 ```
 ├── 01-example-unit
 │   ├── 00-hello-world.md
+│   ├── 01-configuration.md
+│   ├── 02-publishing.md
-│   ├── 01-markdown-examples.md
+│   ├── 03-markdown-examples.md
-│   ├── 02-challenges.md
+│   ├── 04-challenges.md
-│   ├── 03-checkpoint.md
+│   ├── 05-checkpoint.md
 ```

-Click on 'Markdown Examples' to see more of what Learn is capable of creating.

-The content file 'Challenge Examples' will show you how Learn can create interactive challenges.
+* Configuration explains how a repository can be organized into units of content.
+* Publishing shows you how to make your materials available for use in a cohort.
+* Explore rendering options in Markdown Examples.
+* See how Learn enables inline checks for understanding with Challenges.
+* Each unit can assess a student's understanding with a Checkpoint.

 ## Generating Content